choi-jihoon/weStudy/README.md

 # Next Steps

+- Add User to Group - autofill username suggestions
+- Search for groups by name and request to join
+  - Notifications for when a user requests to join a group
-- media queries to make the design more responsive to different sized screens, as well as a mobile-friendly
+- Media queries to make the design more responsive to different sized screens, as well as a mobile-friendly
-- collaborative whiteboard
+- Collaborative whiteboard